 Smoking is the leading cause of cancer, and any form of tobacco use can be considered dangerous.
 However, even as times changes and the dangers of tobacco become more prominent, some companies still continue to create and sell unnecessarily dangerous products without properly warning customers of the associated risks.

 Dion Rassias and Jill Johnston of The Beasley Firm are poised to hold the tobacco companies responsible for deaths of loved ones as a result of tobacco use.
-If you developed cancer after tobacco use, or you suffered the loss of a loved one to a disease caused by smoking, our firm wants to help.
+If you developed and were diagnosed with cancer after tobacco use, or you suffered the loss of a loved one to a disease caused by smoking, our firm wants to help.
 We are currently accepting tobacco litigation cases in Philadelphia County.

 Contact The Beasley Firm, LLC to discuss the details of your case.